aguedes/linux/Documentation/networking/devlink/ice.rst

       - running
       - 0x305d955f
       - Unique identifier of the source for the management firmware.
+    * - ``fw.mgmt.srev``
+      - running
+      - 2
+      - Security revision of the management firmware and associated NVM contents.
     * - ``fw.undi``
       - running
       - 1.2581.0